 Other tricks that you should consider when undertaking a home reno (or should we say reno-vestment) is fixing any chipped window frame surfaces that may have caused air leaks and adding seals to the bottom of your doors.

 Looking for more ways to slash your electricity bill?
-Head on over to our electricity comparison tool where you can compare energy plans in your area.
+Head on over to our electricity comparison tool where you can compare some of the available in plans in your local area.